AlibabaCloudDocs/arms/intl.en-US/Product Overview/What is ARMS?.md

 ## Prometheus Monitoring

-Prometheus Monitoring is a managed monitoring service of ARMS.
+Prometheus Monitoring is a managed monitoring service of ARMS that monitors a wide variety of components and provides various out-of-the-box dashboards.
 Prometheus Monitoring is compatible with the open source Prometheus ecosystem.
-Prometheus Monitoring monitors a wide variety of components and provides various ready-to-use dashboards.

 For more information about ARMS Prometheus Monitoring, see [What is Prometheus Service?]()

-## Customer stories
+## Customer feedback

 The following figures show the comments of some ARMS customers.

 ## Activate ARMS

 Click the button below to go to the buy page of ARMS.